GeniusHTX/geniushtx.github.io/_pages/about.md

 News
 ======
+* [2025-09] Our research paper "Continuous Concepts Removal in Text-to-image Diffusion Models" on Responsible AI got accepted by NeuralPS!
 * [2025-05] Our research paper "Token-Budget-Aware LLM Reasoning" on LLM Reasoning got accepted by ACL!
 * [2025-05] Our research paper "Security of Language Models for Code: A Systematic Literature Review" on LLM Reasoning got accepted by TOSEM!
 * [2025-02] Our research paper "Mutual information guided backdoor mitigation for pre-trained encoders"  on Responsible AI got accepted by TIFS!